 - Create function that simulates a coin flip.
 Each time the function is called, it should randomly select either heads or tails and print it out.

-To complete your challenges in this course, you can run Python on your computer using Mu, or use Python online at Trinket.
 Once you’ve completed the challenge, comment here and share a link to your code (e.g. using Pastebin), along with any comments or questions.